 The political associations also represent their members, and speak out locally, nationally and from time to time in the international arena.
 While the associations are partly federally funded, they also work with the provincial governments on such matters as housing policy, health, and education.
 Elsewhere in Canada these aspects of Indian life come under federal control, but when Newfoundland joined Confederation in 1949 federal jurisdiction was withheld from the indigenous people of the province.
 One result of this is that the Innu on the Labrador side of the border do not have access to all the same federal programs available to other Canadian Native people.

-Currently, the Innu Nation has a very heavy agenda of work, most of which falls on the shoulders of the few educated leaders.
-They are involved in land claims negotiations, seeking to protect their land from industrial development such as the proposed Voisey's Bay nickel mine, the proposed Lower Churchill hydroelectric scheme, a new trans-Labrador highway and forestry projects.
+The Innu Nation has a very heavy agenda of work, most of which falls on the shoulders of its leaders.
+They are involved in land claims negotiations, seeking to continue protecting their land from industrial development such as the Voisey's Bay nickel mine, the Lower Churchill hydroelectric project, the new trans-Labrador highway and forestry projects.
 At the same time the Innu wish to participate in the development of their traditional lands, providing this can be done in accordance with their own standards and objectives.

-Utshimassits (Davis Inlet) faces especially difficult social problems, many stemming from having been settled in 1969 in an unsuitable location, with an inadequate water supply, on an island from which access to the mainland for hunting is difficult for several months each year.
-To address this problem, a federally funded project to relocate the community to the mainland has been agreed upon, and work on the move has begun.
+Utshimassits (Davis Inlet) faced especially difficult social problems, many stemming from having been settled in 1969 in an unsuitable location, with an inadequate water supply, on an island from which access to the mainland for hunting was difficult for several months each year.
+To address this problem, a federally funded project to relocate the community to the mainland was agreed upon, and in 2002 the new community of Natuashish was established.